top of page

 ● New Compute Savings Plans for multi-service flexibility

-Set quarterly or semi-annual reviews to benchmark new offerings against your current setup —
+Set quarterly or semi-annual reviews to benchmark new offerings against your current setup —what was optimal six months ago might now be outdated.

 Comments